fmetitiere/Patternlab-base/README.md

 This is an improved version of [PatternLab Node Edition Gulp](https://github.com/pattern-lab/edition-node-gulp) with SASS compilation included.

-Check out the [Technical Bits](#technical-bits) if you want to learn more about it.

-## Setup and run

 ### Requirements

 The (main) requirement for running this project is [Node](https://nodejs.org) and [NPM](https://www.npmjs.com) (which usually comes when installing Node).

 The recommended way to have NPM installed is via [NVM](https://github.com/creationix/nvm#installation) which will also allow you to have different versions installed at the same time.

-There's nothing wrong in using any other way to install Node, like the default system-installed Node version, as long as it's above version 5.0.

-_Optionally, but not recommended_: once you have installed Node and NPM, you can install Gulp 4 globally, as follows:

-    $ npm install -g gulpjs/gulp#v4.0.0

 You do not need this, as you will see later.